QuentinRougemont/EASYstrata/README.md

 The genes will be renamed to insert the scaffold name for clarity in downstream analyses.
 Because the next steps in the workflow involve single copy ortholog identification, only the longest transcript is kept for each gene.

-- Final genome annotation quality assessment
+- Final genome annotation quality assessment:

-Two more in-depth tools can be used at this stage for quality assessment:
+Two more tools can be used at this stage for quality assessment:
 \- **Blast** against **Uniprot**
-If you wish to skip this, comment l.295 of the script `00_scripts/08_braker_reshaping.sh`
-\- **InterProScan** (if option interpro is set to "YES" in the config file and Blast against Uniprot successfully ran)
+\- **InterProScan** :run only if option interpro is set to "YES" in the config file and if Blast against Uniprot successfully ran (time-consuming).
-This tool is more time-consuming.

 ## II - Identify synteny blocks and rearragements